-Dr. med.
-Wolff from the Laser Medizin Zentrum Rhein-Ruhr informs about haemorrhoidal diseases and their therapy
+Dr. Wolff (Laser Medizin Zentrum Rhein-Ruhr) about haemorrhoidal diseases and their therapy

 After working for many years in various clinics and specialized rectal centers in Germany and Switzerland, Dr. med.
 Katja Wolff started her work at the Laser Medizin Zentrum Rhein-Ruhr in Essen at the beginning of 2019.
 Dr. Wolff is a specialist in surgery and coloproctology and specializes in laser therapy.

 1. Dr. Wolff, what diseases do you deal with in proctology?

 The word proctology comes from the Greek "proktos" = anus.

 In proctology we deal with all diseases and complaints of the rectum and anal canal.
 Often a physician with this additional designation also works as a coloproctologist and therefore also deals with the diseases of the intestine (colon).

 Typical common diseases are haemorrhoidal diseases, inflammations of the anal skin (anal eczema), tears in the anal mucosa (anal fissures), prolapse of the anal mucosa (anal prolapse), enlarged skin flaps in the anus (mariscs), pus foci and pus ducts in the anus (anal abscess and anal fistula) and inflammations of the coccyx (coccyx fistula).

 2. They say a common disease is haemorrhoidal disease.
 What exactly are haemorrhoids and what symptoms can occur?

 Hemorrhoids are vascular pads located in the mucous membrane of the rectum.
 Hemorrhoids per se are something natural and very important for the fine closure of the anus.